A Separability Foundation for Random Coefficients Logit: Utility Representations for Abstract Outcome Spaces

-Informally, Theorem~\ref{thm:general} says that there is a canonical way to assign utilities to elements of the outcome space so that choices are governed by a multinomial logit rule with respect to these utilities and summing utilities corresponds to combining unrelated actions.
-The constant $\beta$ in the multinomial logit is normalized to one, as any other constant can always be absorbed by $u$.
+Informally, Theorem~\ref{thm:general} says that there is a canonical way to assign utilities to elements of the outcome space so that choices are governed by a multinomial logit rule with respect to these utilities; moreover, summing these utilities corresponds to combining outcomes in a separable way.
+The logit scale parameter is normalized to one, as any positive scale factor can always be absorbed by $u$.

-We conclude that, no matter how sophisticated the decision-maker is, she behaves like a rational stochastic utility maximizer with a very particular form of stochasticity leading to the multinomial logit distribution.
-This conclusion can be surprising as we assumed neither that the decision maker is a utility maximizer nor that her choices are driven by a numerical characteristic of actions.

-Theorem~\ref{thm:general} also implies that a sophisticated decision-maker using $\cO$ with non-commutative or non-associative operation $*$ behaves as if the composition operation was commutative and associative.
-Indeed, any utility representation $u$ of $(\cO,*)$ satisfies $u(x*y)=u(x)+u(y)=u(y*x)$ and similarly $u(x*(y*z))=u((x*y)*z))$.
-Hence, the non-commutative or non-associative dimensions of $(\cO,*)$ will all be in the kernel of the utility representation and will not affect decision-making.